Specials On The Streets Of San Francisco

 And so as not to be sidetracked, I’ll repeat my first prediction that pay walls will lead newspapers and magazines into a better digital world (which may, or may not, save their business models in the long run).

 But look at the market they are playing in.
 According to Hitwise, getting on for 6% of all UK web visits are to Facebook.
-And Facebook knows lots about me because I tell them in all my interactions on a daily basis.
-Google accounts for nearly 9% of all visits which, while admittedly being search-based (i.e en route to somewhere else) is still giving them tremendous insight into my behaviours.
+And Facebook knows a lot about me because I tell them through all my daily interactions.
+Google accounts for nearly 9% of all visits, which, while admittedly being search-based (i.e., en route to somewhere else), is still giving them tremendous insight into my behaviours.

-Pay walls will start to give newspapers a better insight into their audiences and with that data they’ll start to be able to attract much more highly targeted media.
-Once that data is put to use newspaper will realise they need to tear down the walls to grab a big audience but those people will start to be given reason to identify themselves so that advertising can be targeted properly.
+Pay walls will start to give newspapers a better insight into their audiences, and with that data, they’ll start to be able to attract much more highly targeted media.
+Once that data is put to use, newspapers will realise they need to tear down the walls to grab a big audience, but those people will start to be given reason to identify themselves so that advertising can be targeted properly.
 And then another of my predictions will come true: it’ll be all about the data.

 It is for that reason that I think pay walls may save newspapers and magazines.

-I also predict personal jet packs are the future of transportation by 2011.
+I also predict that personal jet packs will be the future of transportation by 2011.